-- Take ultimate responsibility for the delivery of the RSTMH Small Grants Programme, including managing relationships with our grant funding partners, volunteer assessors and awardees
+- Taking ultimate responsibility for the delivery of the RSTMH Early Career Grants Programme (previously known as the Small Grants Programme), including managing relationships with our grant funding partners, volunteer assessors and awardees

-- Develop and overseeing processes to streamline the marketing, assessment and delivery of grants to successful applicants
+- Developing and overseeing processes to streamline the marketing, assessment and delivery of grants to successful applicants

 - Improve communications, monitoring and evaluation strategies to optimise the programme and its longer term outcomes

-- Ensure the grants are an integral part of RSTMH, reflecting and complementing wider organisational activity and strategy
+- Ensuring the grants are an integral part of RSTMH, reflecting and complementing wider organisational activity and strategy

-- To manage the international RSTMH Small Grants Programme, working with the Chief Executive, including:
+- To manage the international RSTMH Early Career Grants Programme, working with the Chief Executive, including-

 - Develop marketing information for the small grants programme and help disseminate this to our existing and new networks

 - Provide support and advice to potential grantees, managing their expectations where necessary

 - Efficiently administer the grants application process through

 - Carry out an initial assessments of grant applications